 In April 1955, the meditation evenings with spirit-teacher Lene begin in the hall on Münchhaldenstrasse.
 Her first lectures are an introduction to meditation.
 She explains how one can connect in spirit to the world beyond and thereby find strength and healing for body, spirit, and soul.

 Lecture Tours in Germany

 First lecture tour with medium Beatrice Brunner to Germany and Denmark.
 Further lecture tours to various cities in Germany follow until the year 1967.
 They establish the foundations for the community’s subsequent “circles of friends” in Germany.

 First Audiotape Recordings

 The mediumistic addresses are recorded on reel-to-reel audiotapes for the first time and can thereby be archived with their original wording.
-(The earlier recordings on magnetic wire had to be erased again after they were transcribed for the journal.)
+(The earlier recordings on magnetic wire had to be erased after they were transcribed for the journal.)
 Between 1957 and 1983, a total of approximately 1,500 addresses are recorded on tape, each lasting over an hour.

-Experience Reports from the Beyond
+Personal Accounts from the Beyond